identity-com/cryptid/README.md

 # Technical Details
 Cryptid uses meta-transactions to abstract the key from the identity.
-Transactions signed by a cryptid account are, in fact, wrapped in a meta transaction.
+Transactions signed by a Cryptid account are, in fact, wrapped in a meta-transaction.
 The meta-transaction is signed by a private key and then sent to the [Cryptid program](./programs/cryptid_signer) The Cryptid program validates that the private key has the permissions to sign the transaction from the Cryptid account, according to the associated identity stored on chain.

 The identity information is represented as a DID, using the SOL-DID program.
-It associates an identity with
+It associates an identity with:
 * a set of rotatable keys
 * a set of permissions on those keys
 * a set of controllers